1981 Western Australian Labor Party leadership spill: Background

-Over the 1970s, the Labor Party failed to come close to defeating the Liberal/National Country Coalition led by Charles Court.
+Over the 1970s, the Western Australian Labor Party failed to come close to defeating the Liberal/National Country Coalition led by Charles Court.
 Following the 1980 state election, Labor MPs Brian Burke, Arthur Tonkin, Mal Bryce, Jeff Carr and Bob Pearce formed a group to plan for the removal of Ron Davies as party leader and David Evans as deputy party leader.
 They had to decide between themselves who was going to nominate as leader.
 Bryce eventually gave way for Burke to nominate instead of himself, reasoning that Burke had better media and fundraising skills, necessary as the party was short on funds.
 Bryce told his followers to support Burke, who mostly went through with that.
 There was some trepidation however, with a few people seeing him as a risk.
 With both of them being supported by one third of Labor MPs each, the combined number was enough to win the leadership.